Nieuport-Delage NiD-120: Design and development

-In 1930, the Armée de l'Air (or French Air Force) issued a specification for a single-seat fighter to be powered by a 650 hp (485 kW) engine and required to reach a speed of 350 km/h (217 mph) and a height of 9,000 m (29,500 ft).
-A total of 27 designs were offered by French manufacturers, of which one was selected for development to prototype status.
+In 1930, the French Air Force issued a specification for an all-metal, single-seat fighter to be powered by a 650 hp (485 kW) engine and required to reach a speed of 350 km/h (217 mph) and a height of 9,000 m (29,500 ft).
+A total of 27 designs were offered by French manufacturers, of which 11 were selected for development to prototype status.
 Nieuport-Astra's design was a parasol monoplane with the wing mounted just above the fuselage on short cabane struts.
-A hole was cut out of the wing immediately above the pilot's cockpit, allowing the pilot to raise his seat so that his head was just above the wing for a better upwards view.
+It had a cutout immediately above the pilot's cockpit, allowing the pilot to raise his seat so that his head was just above the wing for a better upwards view.
 The engine was cooled using an unusual radiator built into the wing, where air was sucked in through slots in the leading edge of the wing and expelled through the trailing edge.
 A fixed tailwheel undercarriage was fitted.
 Two versions were proposed, one, the Nieuport-Delage NiD 121, powered by a Lorraine-Dietrich 12H water-cooled V12 engine and the other, the NiD 122, powered by a Hispano-Suiza 12X engine of similar layout.

 First to fly on 23 July 1932 was the Hispano-powered NiD 122, piloted by Joseph Sadi-Lecointe, with the NiD 121 following on 25 November 1932.
-The NiD 122 was destroyed in a crash on 13 April 1933 when severe wing flutter caused an aileron to break off while the aircraft was being demonstrated in front of representatives of the Parliament of France.
+The NiD 122 was destroyed in a fatal crash on 13 April 1933 when severe wing flutter caused an aileron to break off while the aircraft was being demonstrated in front of representatives of the Parliament of France.
 Testing continued, with a second NiD 122 flying in July 1933.
-While performance was good, with the NiD 121 reaching 367 km/h (226 mph), it was criticised for a weak undercarriage while its novel radiator was considered vulnerable to damage in combat, giving poor performance at high angles of attack, and the Dewoitine D.500 was selected instead.
+While performance was good, with the NiD 121 reaching 367 km/h (226 mph), it was criticised for a weak undercarriage while its novel radiator was considered vulnerable to damage in combat and the Dewoitine D.500 was selected instead.